jido/Arcadam/README.md

 ```

 See also [Text Formatting](#text-formatting) to prevent format markers from
-being interpreted over a span of text using "+".
+being interpreted over a span of text using "+" or "`".

 ### Replacement values